minhtike-tech/Olist-E-commerce-Data_Analysis/README.md

 **4. Data Visualization (Power BI)**
 * The `Olist_Dashboard.pbix` file contains the final interactive dashboard.
-* For quick viewing, check out the `Olist_Dashboard.pdf` or the screenshots in the `/images` folder.
+* For quick viewing, check out the `Olist_Ecommerce.pdf` or the screenshots in the `/images` folder.

 ## 📊 Key Insights from $14.21M Revenue
 * **Massive Sales:** Generated a total revenue of **$14.21M** with **103.11K total orders**.